Racial equality: Attitudes

 Since 1942, two particular issues have evolved in racial equality.
-One is the handling of blacks to ensure equality, which was favored by the white community, and the other is the differences between southerners and non-southerners.
+One is the handling of blacks to ensure equality, which was favored by the White American community, and the other is the differences between Southerners and non-Southerners.
 These two issues were observed by the National Opinion Research Center (NORC).
 They made questions that plotted five main topics that targeted blacks at the time.
 The five points that affected racial equality and tracked during the years 1965–1980 were year, region, cohort, and education.
 Many educational systems in the south and non-southern areas were in favor of segregated educational institutions among blacks.
 They also didn't want blacks near their neighborhood or interracial marriages to happen.

 Demographic changes in the United States have led to more distrust and fear of non-white racial minorities.
-Discussing the decreasing white-American population and the proportional increase in negative racial attitudes, Maureen Craig, Julian Rucker, and Jennifer Richeson explain, "For example, Whites who reside in areas with larger racial minority populations tend to express greater perceived threat, more racial bias, and less support for racial integration than Whites living in areas with smaller minority populations."
+Discussing the decreasing White American population and the proportional increase in negative racial attitudes, Maureen Craig, Julian Rucker, and Jennifer Richeson explain, "For example, Whites who reside in areas with larger racial minority populations tend to express greater perceived threat, more racial bias, and less support for racial integration than Whites living in areas with smaller minority populations."
 In other words, increasing racial diversity can lead to increased racial bias and discrimination.
 Evidence suggests, however, that positive contact between two racial groups can promote racial equality.
 Interacting with minority groups can reduce feelings of threat and increase trust between racial groups.
 In general, racial diversity within a neighborhood creates a more inclusive feeling and promotes trust.
 However, racial diversity on large, city-wide scales has been shown to produce greater levels of prejudice.

+One potential source of negative racial attitudes towards blacks specifically is biological racism, or the idea that perceived differences between races can be attributed to biological differences.
+A 2019 analysis of responses to a 2016 voter study found that 57% of respondents believe that black people are inherently lazier than white people.
+The same study found that throughout Obama's presidency, there was a continually increasing negative relationship between racial prejudice and support for racial equality policies such as equal opportunity employment, school desegregation, etc. Therefore, although the true percentage of American's who believe in a biological basis for race is unknown and difficult to determine accurately, prejudice predicated on biological differences between races continues to shape American politics.
+White supremacist groups notably cite racial differences between whites and nonwhites to justify white superiority.
+In fact, some researchers argue that the increased media attention granted to white supremacy groups could positively correlate with biologically racist beliefs.